PowerDNS/pdns/pdns/dnsdistdist/docs/statistics.rst

 latency-sum
 -----------
-Total response time of all queries combined in milliseconds since the start of dnsdist.
+Total response time of all queries combined in milliseconds since the start of :program:`dnsdist`.
 Can be used to calculate the average response time over all queries.

 latency-tcp-avg100